iScrapeData/toolbox/cloud_scraper/README.md

 Any mutex that's defined outside of your function, be sure to define it as a global variable within the function.
 Otherwise, your workers may completely forget what a mutex is once inside your function, which will cause a hang.

 # ULIMIT
 Increase your ulimit to something respectable if you're on a linux or Debian VM like I use.
 Otherwise, you may get a "too many files open" error.
+Also, you have to do this every time you connect to your VM instance (no restart, but connect).

 Commands
+ulimit -a
-ulimit -n 128444
+ulimit -n 128447
-ulimit -u 128444
+ulimit -u 128447
+*This number will vary depending on your instance resources.
+I usually just match the -n to the -u, which should already be set high by default.

 Source: https://support.imply.io/hc/en-us/articles/360013273774-If-you-re-having-a-too-many-open-files-problem-I-feel-bad-for-you-son-but-I-got-99-problems-and-a-ulimit-setting-ain-t-one-

+# Processing the Task
+Your VM processes stop once you disconnect from your SSH session.
+That's including your scraper.
+So, the fix is to append the nohup and "&" commands when you start your script.
+It's simple:

+nohup python3 your-main-scrip.py 2>&1 &

+The appendages send the process to the background, enabling you to continue to use the terminal for other commands.
+And it ignores the hangup e.g. you disconnecting from the SSH session.

+If you want to know more about this, read this article: https://support.ehelp.edu.au/support/solutions/articles/6000089713-tips-for-running-jobs-on-your-vm

+If you need to work with your processes e.g. view and/or kill, see this article: https://phoenixnap.com/kb/how-to-kill-a-process-in-linux

 # TROUBLESHOOTING
 This section is most useful if you somehow inappropriately alter the code for GCP uploading, logging, or mutex placement.
 As these methods may not throw an error, but will cause your workers to skip all code that follows if used improperly.
 Also, if you use this program on a local computer and network with insufficient resources.
 And finally, this section is useful because the program just isn't perfect.